-A Role-Play as such is not so easy to design but when trying to create a product or service, it can prove to be a helpful method in figuring out user requirements, expectations, competencies, and acceptance as well as instill a feeling of ownership within the users.
+A role-play as such is not so easy to design but when trying to create a product or service, can prove to be a helpful method in figuring out user requirements, expectations, competencies, acceptance as well as instill a feeling of ownership within the users.
 The users can also feel more involved in the design process making this a user-centered approach.

-A scenario can either be split up into smaller manageable scenarios or played out as one longer scenario but Role-Play can be exhausting and usually stay restricted to an hour in duration.
-For a longer duration, the participants, as well as the observers, must change to limit biases from creeping into the research data.
+A scenario can either be split up in smaller manageable scenarios or played out as one longer scenario but role-play can be exhausting and usually stay restricted to an hour in duration.
+For a longer duration, the participants as well as the observers must change so limit biases from creeping into the research data.
 Some scenarios can be played out with props or prototypes to make them more real for the participants.
 In some cases, the participants can role-play a hypothetical service experience assuming that the service really exists and then building a potential journey through some of its functionalities.

 One can get a large number of diverse ideas from different participants.
-Additionally, Role-Play is a far superior method to generate design ideas as it lets the participants act and react naturally as they work otherwise as in a service interaction or a simulation exercise.
+Additionally, role-play is a far superior method to generate design ideas as it lets the participants act and react naturally as they work otherwise in a service interaction or a simulation exercise.

 With more individuals involved in the activity, many ideas can be generated quickly.

-It stimulates creative problem solving within the group.
-With a few variations, designers can also understand how the same users may react to different scenarios or different user experiences within the same scenario.
+Stimulates creative problem solving within the group.
+With a few variations, designers can also understand how the same users may react in different scenarios or different user experiences within the same scenario.

-Participants usually participate in Role-Play without fear of any judgment as the activity of role-play is a fun activity.
+Participants usually participant in role-play without fear of any judgement as the activity of role-play is a fun activity.

 Is more time-consuming than a few other methods such as brainstorming and focus groups as well as more exhausting.

-May not result in great and innovative ideas from a single session.
-Again, new participants playing a role in the same scenario, and same participants playing different roles in the same scenario is different versions of Role-Play and must be tried to get richer insights from each session.
+May not result in unbiased innovative ideas from a single person.
+Again, new participants playing a role in the same scenario, and same participants playing different roles in the same scenario are different versions of role-play and must be tried to get richer insights from each session.

 Heard of six thinking hats?
-It is one of the Role-Play methods.
-Essentially Role-Play requires designers to play particular roles to see concepts, ideas or propositions from different perspectives.
+It could be considered a role-play method.
+Essentially role-play requires designers to play particular roles to see concepts, ideas or propositions from different perspectives.
 Say, for example, a team of designers is discussing a potential concept.
-In order that the group elicits different perspectives on these concepts, one may play the role of a proponent, the other an opponent and the third, a devil’s advocate.
+In order that the group elicits different perspectives on these concepts, one may play the role of a proponent, the other opponent and the third, a devil’s advocate.
 While doing this, the same concept can be seen in different lights.